My interior design background

 Of course there are the pressures day to day of working with contractors, the back and forth and working within timescales generally.
 Lead times can be an issue and suppliers letting me down is naturally disappointing.
 I recently designed a cast concrete countertop for a kitchen but it was not made correctly and had air bubbles in it.
 Because of this the space was not useable and created a delay on the whole project.

-Do you feel part of a community?
+Do you feel part of an interior design community?

 Not often as I do feel that with the people who have the money for interior design there is a certain level of snobbishness.
 I find that the suppliers at Chelsea Harbour are quite snobby and look down on you if you are not the boss of your company or the right kind of interior designer.
 I feel that there is an expectation for interior designers to dress in a certain way and that those who not fit the stereotype are discriminated against.
 I feel this strongly coming from a working-class background in South Wales and I won’t change the way I speak for anyone.
 Anyway, clients prefer you to be yourself, not someone la-di-da – someone real and open and most importantly, able to deliver a project.